Looking to cut costs and offshore back-office work?

 Representative Office Philippines: Control, Liability, Nature of Business

-Unlike a branch office that can sell to the Philippine market, a representative office can only act as a cost center
+Unlike a branch office that can sell to the Philippine market, a representative office acts as a cost center.

 It’s a business structure that serves as an office extension of a foreign company that acts as administrative support or liaison office.